Nghiait123456/HighPerformancePaymentGateway-BalanceService/README.md

 Characteristics of the number of partners < 10000 (this is a very large number, I need 2 parts). </br>
 1) Part one is the part of managing partner sharding, it will regulate and manage which partners + region exist on which sharding </br>
 2) Part two is the sharding data part, it will shard and contain balance partner information.
 Struct DB sharding requires enough basic fields, extension does not edit fields and adds data and extended json objects.
 This is an important thing with manual sharding systems. </br>
+3) Bottleneck about updating balance partner, I absolutely do not update to DB and do not use DB lock.
+The DB can only handle a small number of requests.
+I describe this issue in detail below. </br>

 ## Why i don't use auto sharding <a name="WhyIDontUseAutoSharding"></a>